BeissingerLab/BeissingerLab.github.io/People.md

 ----------------------------------------

 ###Kate Guill, Biological Science Technician
 Kate is an expert in both lab and field.
-She is heavily involved in all of our data-generating endeavors.
+She leads all of our data-generating endeavors.

 <br>